gipyeong-lee/gipyeong-lee.github.io/_posts/2023-02-02-DWDM-Transfer-Technology.md

 ---
 layout: post
 title: DWDM Transfer Technology
-tags: [dwdm transfer, technology, data transfer,it]
+tags: [dwdm transfer, technology, data transfer]
 style: border
 color: warning
-description: dummy
+description: DWDM (Dense Wavelength Division Multiplexing) is a technology that allows multiple optical signals to be transmitted over a single fiber optic cable.
+It is used to increase the capacity of fiber optic networks and is becoming increasingly popular in the telecommunications industry.
+DWDM technology is used to transmit data over long distances, as well as in metropolitan networks.
 image: 2023-02-02-DWDM-Transfer-Technology.jpg
 ---
 # Introduction to DWDM Transfer Technology